nus-cs2103-AY2021S2/ip/docs/README.md

 and time, and ends at a specific date and time.
 Note that the time specified is in the 24 hour format.

-Format: `event [description] /at YYYY-MM-DD HHMM /to YYYY-MM-DD HHMM `
+Format: `event [DESCRIPTION] /at YYYY-MM-DD HHMM /to YYYY-MM-DD HHMM `

 Examples:
 ```